4 injured after shooting in Broad Ripple

 INDIANAPOLIS – Four people were injured after a shooting for the second consecutive weekend in Broad Ripple.

 Police were called to the intersection of Guilford Avenue and Broad Ripple Avenue just after 1 a.m.
-Sunday morning.
+Sunday.

 Officers located four adults with injuries from gunshots and they were all transported to area hospitals in stable condition.